 - Spoon the meat into the zucchini boats, then sprinkle the tops with the chopped bacon and remaining cheese.

-- Bake 15-20 minutes until heated through and cheese is melted.
+- Bake 15-20 minutes until heated through and cheese is melted, or up to 30 minutes for extra soft zucchini.
 Garnish with ketchup and mustard if desired.